fabmax/fabmax.github.io/index.md

 kool is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/fabmax/kool/blob/main/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View the Code of Conduct](https://github.com/fabmax/kool/blob/main/CODE_OF_CONDUCT.md) on our GitHub repository.

 ----